UMANG13-coder/Neoapps.ai-Documentation/docs/Overview/Componenets_creation&configurations.md

 ### **Create Mode Configuration**

-> Understand the basics of Create Mode and how it facilitates the addition of new database entries.Dive into the specifics of configuring the Create Mode for your components, enabling users to add new entries to your database with ease.
+> Understand the basics of Create Mode and how it facilitates the addition of new database entries.
+> Dive into the specifics of configuring the Create Mode for your components, enabling users to add new entries to your database with ease.

 > For more details visit [How to configure create-mode](../dnd-usage/Datatable-components-usage/create-mode-configuration.md)